crlp-jerseyldo/crlp-jerseyldo.github.io/_pages/parsing-exercises.md

 {:toc}

 ## Parsing for the logical structure - what is logic anyway?
-Zoe Rillstone has been running a **workshop on logic** for legislative drafters at CALC meetings in the various regions and globally - we will upload the slides and questions.
-Meanwhile there is **The basics of symbolic formal logic as a useful tool for legislative counsel** in [CALC Loophole, November 2021](https://www.calc.ngo/publications/loopholes){:target="_blank"}
+Zoe Rillstone has been running a **workshop on logic** for legislative drafters at CALC meetings in the various regions and globally - see the slides and handouts in the [logic](https://osf.io/qg4pb/){:target="_blank"} folder in our "parsing exercises" stream on OSF.
+For more detail on application to legislative drafting, see **The basics of symbolic formal logic as a useful tool for legislative counsel** in [CALC Loophole, November 2021](https://www.calc.ngo/publications/loopholes){:target="_blank"} (or the copy in the logic folder on OSF).

 We are looking at formal logic, particularly propositional logic using "if", "and", "or" and "not".
 It is just a more sophisticated form of the common sense logic that legislative drafters already use to write their own drafts and to check drafts written by other drafters.